PrEP (Pre-Exposure Prophylaxis) is a drug, taken before sex, that can prevent you from getting HIV.

 PrEP is only for those who are HIV negative.
 For information on living well with HIV have a look at our information here.

-PrEP is available on the NHS in Scotland, and is provided through local sexual health clinics to people who are at a high risk of becoming HIV positive.
+PrEP is available on the NHS in Scotland, and is provided through local sexual health clinics.

 When you visit a clinic, you’ll have the chance to speak with a sexual health adviser who will discuss what taking PrEP could mean for you - this will include a HIV test to confirm that you are HIV negative.